milvus-io/milvus/docs/design_docs/index_design.md

 IndexNode is the execution node of index building tasks, and all index building tasks are forwarded to IndexNode by IndexCoordinate for execution.
-When IndexNode executes an index build request, it first reads IndexMeta information from ETCD, and checks whether the index task is marked for deletion when IndexCoordinate is forwarded to IndexNode.
+When IndexNode executes an index build request, it first reads IndexMeta information from etcd, and checks whether the index task is marked for deletion when IndexCoordinate is forwarded to IndexNode.
-If it is marked as deleted, then there is no need to actually build the index, just mark the index task status as completed, and then write it to ETCD.
+If it is marked as deleted, then there is no need to actually build the index, just mark the index task status as completed, and then write it to etcd.
 When IndexCoordinate perceives that the status corresponding to the index is complete, it deletes the index task from the MetaTable.
 If it is checked that the index is not marked for deletion, then the index needs to be built.
 The original data must be loaded first when building the index.
 The original data is stored in MinIO/S3, and the storage path is notified by RootCoordinate in the index build request.
 After loading the original data, the data is deserialized into data blocks, and then cgo is called to build the index.
 When the index is built, the index data is serialized into data blocks, and then written into the file.
 The directory organization of the index file is "indexBuildID/IndexTaskVersion/partitionID/segmentID/key", where key corresponds to the serialized key of index data.
-After the index is built, record the index file directory in IndexMeta, and then write it to ETCD.
+After the index is built, record the index file directory in IndexMeta, and then write it to etcd.

 ## 8.5 API